 Clarity.
 Remember, flaws are natural and while they are too tiny to be noticeable, will impact brilliance.
 Engagement rings are expected to be flawless and colorless, so think of their clarity as the highest standard.
 Lower clarity grades may cause the diamond to appear cloudy.
 (You may need to look at the diamond from 6-8 inches away.)
 Clarity is the category you might want to bargain a little.
 Would you opt for lower clarity for a larger carat?

 Putting It All Together

 Still not sure what all this means?
 Here’s the fun part.
 Do a little research by shopping.
 Walk into a jewelry store.
 See what catches your eye and note what you think the cut, color, and clarity grades are.
 Are you thinking it’s an Excellent/Ideal Cut, F color, and VVS2 Clarity because it’s sparkling brilliantly?
 You might be surprised.
 Ask the sales attendant for the specifications and see how you did.
 Then, start comparing other diamonds at various price points.

 Where Do The Best Diamonds Come From?

 Honestly, “best” is a subjective term.
 Diamonds are mined from African countries, Canada, Russian, and Australia.
-While Africa is the major producer of diamonds, high grade diamonds are also found in Canada and Russia; yet, if you’re looking for a pink diamond, you’ll find those in Australia.
-Today, diamonds are produced in a lab with the same characteristics of those mined.
+While Africa is the major producer of diamonds, high-grade diamonds are also found in Canada and Russia; yet, if you’re looking for a pink diamond, you’ll find those in Australia.
+Today, diamonds are produced in a lab with the same characteristics as those mined.